conanc/CV/README.md

 Technical Lead, [Style.com](https://www.style.com), London 09/2015 - Today
 ----------------------

-Contributing to all areas of the new [Style.com](https://www.style.com), developing a best-in-class luxury ecommerce experience.
+Contributing from inception to launch of the new [Style.com](https://www.style.com), developing a best-in-class luxury ecommerce experience.
 I'm responsible for ensuring technical excellence of our development efforts, and identifying improvements to add value and increase velocity.
 I mentor junior developers and provide technical consultancy to product owners.
 I'm working to evangelise our engineering efforts across the company and externally, in order to further build cohesive, effective delivery teams.
 So far we've built and launched the site in the UK and EU - US coming soon!

 Tech stack: Clojure / Datomic / Clojurescript / Reagent / SASS